koyo-nic/grass-course-veroa/exercises/02_create_new_location/PITCHME.md

 >**Tasks:**
 >
->- Import (with reprojection) XX map into North Carolina location
+>- Create a new location named @color[green](UTM18N) from L8 band 4 file and then reproject it to North Carolina location (mapset landsat)
->- Create a location from YY file and reproject it to North Carolina location
+>- Now, import (with reprojection) L8 band 3 file into North Carolina location (mapset landsat)

 ---